Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 57.5, is 7.0 points more than Saturday's over/under.
+- Saturday's total is 7.5 points lower than the two team's combined 57.5 points per game average.

-- The 54.9 points per game these two squads have surrendered to opponents this season are 4.4 more than the 50.5 over/under in this contest.
+- The 54.9 points per game these two squads have allowed their opponents to score this season are 4.9 more than the 50 total in this contest.

-- Blue Raiders games this season feature an average total of 57.6 points, a number 7.1 points higher than Saturday's over/under.
+- The average total in Blue Raiders games this season is 57.6, 7.6 points more than Saturday's over/under of 50.

 Middle Tennessee Stats and Trends

-- Middle Tennessee has played 10 games, with four wins against the spread.

-- So far this season, the Blue Raiders have been installed as favorites by a 4-point margin or more three times and are 3-0 ATS in those contests.
+- This season, the Blue Raiders have an against the spread record of 3-0 in their three games as a favorite of 4 points or more.

-- Middle Tennessee's games this year have hit the over on four of nine set point totals (44.4%).
+- Middle Tennessee's games this year have gone over the point total four times in nine opportunities (44.4%).

-- Middle Tennessee is 4-0-1 against the spread and 5-1 overall in games when it scores more than 28.0 points.
+- When Middle Tennessee scores more than 28.0 points, it is 4-0-1 against the spread and 5-1 overall.

-- When Middle Tennessee picks up more than 357.9 yards, the team is 2-0-1 against the spread and 2-1 overall.
+- When Middle Tennessee totals more than 357.9 yards, the team is 2-0-1 against the spread and 2-1 overall.

-- This year, the Blue Raiders have turned the ball over 18 times, eight more than the Monarchs' takeaways (10).

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.